MicrosoftDocs/well-architected/well-architected/service-guides/azure-log-analytics.md

 ms.reviewer: bwren
 ---

-# Azure Well-Architected Framework review - Log Analytics
+# Azure Well-Architected Framework perspective on Log Analytics
-This article provides architectural best practices for [Log Analytics workspaces](/azure/azure-monitor/logs/log-analytics-workspace-overview) in [Azure Monitor](/azure/azure-monitor/overview).
-The guidance is based on the five pillars of architecture excellence:

-- Reliability
-- Security
-- Cost optimization
-- Operational excellence
-- Performance efficiency

-This article assumes that you understand system design principles and have a working knowledge of Log Analytics workspaces and features in Azure Monitor that populate it with data.
-For more information, see [Log Analytics workspace overview](/azure/azure-monitor/logs/log-analytics-workspace-overview).

-## Prerequisites
-Understanding the Well-Architected Framework pillars can help produce a high-quality, stable, and efficient cloud architecture.
-We recommend that you review your workload by using the [Azure Well-Architected Framework Review](/assessments/?id=azure-architecture-review&mode=pre-assessment) assessment.

 In order to maintain their functionality and performance, workloads need to be monitored in diverse ways and for diverse reasons.
 Log Analytics workspaces are a common sink for a significant portion of that monitoring data and support multiple features in Azure Monitor including ad-hoc queries, visualizations, and alerts.
 Start with [Monitoring and diagnostics guidance](/azure/architecture/best-practices/monitoring) which presents general monitoring principles and identifies the different types of data and required analysis supported by Azure Monitor and enabled by data stored in the workspace.

+This article assumes that you understand system design principles and have a working knowledge of Log Analytics workspaces and features in Azure Monitor that populate it with data.
+For more information, see [Log Analytics workspace overview](/azure/azure-monitor/logs/log-analytics-workspace-overview).

+> [!IMPORTANT]
+>
+> **How to use this guide**
+>
+> Each section has a _design checklist_ that presents architectural areas of concern along with design strategies localized to the technology scope.
+>
+> Also included are _recommendations_ on the technology capabilities that can help materialize those strategies.
+The recommendations don't represent an exhaustive list of all configurations available for Azure Virtual Machines and their dependencies.
+Instead, they list the key recommendations mapped to the design perspectives.
+Use the recommendations to build your proof-of-concept or optimize your existing environments.
+>
+> Foundational architecture that demostrates the key recommendations: [Azure Virtual Machine baseline architecture](/azure/architecture/virtual-machines/baseline).

+##### Technology scope

+This review focuses on the interrelated decisions for these Azure resources.
+- Log Analytics
+- Azure Monitor
+- Diagnostic settings available for the Azure resources in scope for your workload

 ## Reliability

-[Reliability](../reliability/index.yml) refers a workload's resiliency to malfunction and its ability to return to a fully functioning state after a failure occurs.
-Instead of trying to prevent failures altogether in the cloud, the goal is to minimize the effects of a single failing component.
+The purpose of the Reliability pillar is to provide continued functionality by **building enough resilience and the ability to recover fast from failures**.

+The [**Reliability design principles**](/azure/well-architected/resiliency/principles) provide a high-level design strategy applied for individual components, system flows, and the system as a whole.

 As Log Analytics workspace is a regional resource, the primary reliability situation to consider is the availability of the workspace and protection of collected data in the case of failure of an Azure datacenter or region.
 There's currently no standard feature for failover between workspaces in different regions, but there are strategies that you can use if you have particular requirements for availability or compliance.

 The reliability situations to consider for Log Analytics workspaces are availability of the workspace and protection of collected data in the rare case of failure of an Azure datacenter or region.
 There's currently no standard feature for failover between workspaces in different regions, but there are strategies that you can use if you have particular requirements for availability or compliance.

 ### Design checklist

+Start your design strategy based on the [**design review checklist for Reliability**](../reliability/checklist.md) and determine its relevance to your business requirements while keeping in mind the SKUs and features of VMs and their dependencies.
+Extend the strategy to include more approaches as needed.

 > [!div class="checklist"]
 > - **Review [service limits for Log Analytics workspaces](/azure/azure-monitor/service-limits#log-analytics-workspaces)** to understand restrictions on data collection and retention, and other aspects of the service.
 These limits will help you determine how to properly design your workload observability strategy.
 Be sure to review [Azure Monitor service limits](/en-us/azure/azure-monitor/service-limits) as well as many of the functions discussed therein work hand-in-hand with Log Analytics workspaces, like queries.